nfasano/sentimentAnalysisClassifier_blmTweets/README.md

 <img src="https://github.com/nfasano/sentimentClassifier_blmTweets/blob/main/images/histograms.jpg" alt="drawing" width="850"/>
 </picture>
 </p>
-Figure: Histograms of (a) the fraction of tweets labeled as positive or negative towards the BLM movement (b-d) the fraction of tweets the word "make", "alllivesmatter", and "justice", respectively, appeared in a negative or positive tweet compared only to the tweets in which that word appeared (given in the the title).
-The dashed red lines indicate the expected value if the histogram for that word followed the traning dataset histogram.
+Figure: Histograms of (a) the fraction of tweets labeled as positive or negative towards the BLM movement and (b-d) the fraction of tweets the words "make", "alllivesmatter", and "justice" appeared in a negative or positive tweet compared only to the tweets in which that word appeared.
+The dashed red lines indicate the expected value if the histogram for that word followed the training dataset histogram.
+The title contains the word used in the histogram and the number of tweets that that word appeared in.

-### Forming the dataset for classification - pruning the vocabulary
+### Forming the dataset for classification - extracting features and pruning the vocabulary
-We used a bag of words representation using the training vocabulary.

-Using the motivation from the exploratory data analysis, we pruned the vocabulary to remove all words , retaining only the words that were strongly associated with .
+The training dataset of tweets was transformed using a bag of words representation, where the features (columns in the dataframe) are all the unique words in the training dataset and each instance (rows of the dataframe) is one of the tweets from the dataset.
+Each entry of the dataframe then contains the number of times a particular word occurred in a particular tweet.

+In addition to the bag of words features, we also calculated the number of words and characters in each tweet and added them as features.
+This is helpful for removing very short tweets.

+To prune the vocabulary, we used the insights obtained from the exploratory data analysis to remove any words that did not strongly deviate from the training dataset's histogram.
+This analysis is provided in section IV of the classifier.ipynb Python notebook.

+Formaly, we performed a hypothesis test comparing the histogram of each word in the vocabulary against the histogram of entire training dataset.
+The null hypothesis is that the histogram of the word is identical to the histogram of the training dataset, i.e. the word appears in 81.4% of positive tweets and 18.6% negative tweets.
+To compare the word's histogram against the training dataset histogram, we used a binomial test to compute a p-value and rejected the null hypothesis if the p-vlaue was less than 0.05.
+Note that a standard z-test or t-test would not be appropriate here, especially for infrequent words and words with histograms that did not substantially deviate from the null hypothesis.

-Finally, there is an option in the code to remove tweets with too few words/characters (for example any tweets with less than 3 words or 10 characters) or too many words.
+Finally, there is an option in the code to remove tweets with too few words/characters (e.g. one could drop any tweets with less than 3 words or 10 characters).
 In what follows, I only removed a tweet from the dataset if it had 0 words after pruning the vocabulary.

 ### Comparison of classifiers
 Eight models were trained on the training dataset: KNN, Multinomial Naive Bayes, Log.
 Reg., SVM (Lin), SVM (rbf), Complement Naive Bayes, LDA, and Random Forest.